Tropical Fish

 Temperament / Behavior : They can be aggressive with other tangs (surgeonfish), especially another Pacific Blue.
 They also are constantly on the move and will need a larger tank for swimming space.

-Tank Size : 75 gallon (284 liters) minimum
+Aquarium Size : 75 gallon (284 liters) minimum

 Fish Disease : Saltwater Fish Disease - Diagnose, Symptoms and Treatment, like most saltwater tang species you'll want to use a quarantine tank with this species as well.

-Diet / Fish Food : Primarily an herbivore and feeds on zooplankton in the wild.
+Diet / Foods : Primarily an herbivore and feeds on zooplankton in the wild.
 Try to give them a variety of marine foods but predominantly marine algae.
 Having plenty of live rock for them to graze on goes a long way.
 They should accept vitamin enriched flake foods, frozen and definitely live foods.

 Tank Region : All over